subanu27/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 1. Import the required libraries.
 2. Upload and read the dataset.
 3. Gather information and presence of null in the dataset.
 4. From sklearn.tree import DecisionTreeRegressor and fir the model.
-5.Find the mean square error and r squared score value of the model.
+5. Find the mean square error and r squared score value of the model.
-5. Check the trained model.
+6. Check the trained model.

 ## Program:
 ```